mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Certain spells (especially combat spells and mental manipulations) are illegal or controlled in some jurisdictions, so characters must engage caution when pursuing them, or look to black market providers/teachers.
 In addition, a character must expend 5 permanent Experience points per spell learned.
 The costs are the same whether the instruction is in person or through the Net.

-Once a magician has access to a spell formula or teacher, she makes a Spellcasting + Logic (15,5, 1 day) Extended Test (see Extended Tests).
+Once a magician has access to a spell formula or teacher, she makes a Spellcasting + Intelligence (15,5, 1 day) Extended Test (see Extended Tests).
 Instructors can provide Help and grnt advantage on the tests.
 All injury modifiers apply, as do distractions for sustaining spells, poor conditions, and so on.

 A character engaged in learning a spell must work on it for consecutive days.
 Learning a spell does not require all of the character’s attention during those days, but the magician must be able to devote 8 hours each day solely to learning the spell until she has it mastered.